-Not only do we offer convenient scheduling on campus, we are also now offering our Master of Ministry and Master of Arts in New Testament programs completely online (The Master of Divinity degree is also available mostly online, though some courses must be taken on campus to meet the residency requirement.)
+Not only do we offer convenient scheduling on campus, we are also now offering our Master of Ministry and Master of Arts in New Testament programs completely online.
+(The Master of Divinity degree is also available mostly online, though some courses must be taken on campus to meet the residency requirement.)

-Some courses are offered in an "online-only" format.
-Other courses have been offered as "hybrids," meaning that the instructor teaches the course to students in the classroom and online simultaneously.
-Distance students may watch the class in real time, or view later.
+Courses are offered as "hybrids," meaning that the instructor teaches the course to students in the classroom and online simultaneously.
+Distance students may watch the class in real time or view later (by prior agreement with instructor).
 Interaction with online students is supplemented via the Blackboard Learning System.